A kiwifruit (or kiwi), also known as the Chinese gooseberry, is a nutritious, sweet-tart fruit.

 If you plan on eating the kiwi skin, look for smaller fruits, as they tend to have more tender skin than larger varieties (41).

-While green kiwis are the most commonly sold variety, SunGolds are a newer type that have sweet yellow flesh and fuzz-free skin.
+While green kiwis are the most commonly sold variety, golden kiwifruit are new on the US market.
+They have sweet yellow flesh and fuzz-free skin.